 Taking a road trip

-The best way to get off the beaten track and explore on your own without being dependant on a tour’s schedule or bus/train networks is to rent a car.
+The best way to get off the beaten track and explore on your own without being dependent on a tour’s schedule or bus/train networks is to rent a car.
 There’s always something majestic about taking a car and exploring the country’s most scenic and isolated roads and this is something that has even left a permanent mark on American culture through numerous movies like Into the Wild, Thelma, and Louis, and Rain Man, and evergreen music classics, such as Born to Be Wild, Life is a Highway, etc.

 If you want to rent a car in the US, you can use this link to get up to 30% off on all car rentals in the country.
 However, keep in mind that…